Samuel Eto'o: 2007–09: More trophies, the Treble and departure

-Eto'o recorded his first league hat-trick in a match against Levante on 24 February 2008.
-He finished with a total of 16 league goals in 18 appearances for the season.
-On 25 October, he recorded the fastest hat-trick in club history after netting three times in 23 minutes in a victory over Almería.
+On 25 October, Eto'o recorded the fastest hat-trick in club history after netting three times in 23 minutes in a victory over Almería.
 Only two games later, on 8 November 2008, Eto'o scored four goals in the first half of Barcelona's game against Real Valladolid, which ended 6–0.
 On 29 November 2008, he scored his 111th career Barcelona goal in all competitions in a 3–0 road win over Sevilla, moving him into the club's top ten all-time goalscorers.

 On 14 February 2009, he scored his 99th and his 100th league goals for Barcelona in a 2–2 draw with Real Betis.
 Eto'o scored his 30th goal of the 2008–09 season in a La Liga match against Real Valladolid.
 The game ended 1–0 and meant that Barcelona kept a six-point lead over Real Madrid in the league.
 He also scored against Villarreal in the game that put Barcelona one point away from lifting the 2008–09 La Liga trophy.
 He scored 30 goals in the season, finishing second in the Pichichi Trophy goalscorers list behind Atlético de Madrid's Diego Forlán.

 Eto'o scored the opening goal in the 2009 UEFA Champions League Final against Manchester United.
 Barcelona went on to win the final 2–0, thus completing the Treble.
 The trio of Lionel Messi (38 goals), Eto'o (36 goals) and Thierry Henry (26 goals) scored exactly 100 goals between them in the club's historic treble year.

 Inter Milan

+2009–10: Historical treble-winning campaign

 After Maxwell completed the transfer from Inter Milan, Joan Laporta confirmed that there was an agreement in principle between Barcelona and Inter Milan for Zlatan Ibrahimović to join the club in exchange for Eto'o and €46 million.
 After Ibrahimović agreed terms with Barcelona, the club announced Eto'o would travel to Milan for his medical to complete the transfer.